 Inform Your Current Employer

-Having a valued employee with a CIA designation is preferred by many companies and can increase your earning potential by as much as 40%, according to The Institute of Internal Auditors (IIA).
-After you celebrate your success, you should immediately inform your employer of your new certification and inquire as to whether it qualifies you for advanced positions currently available within the company.
+Having a valued employee with a CIA designation is preferred by many companies.
+This professional certification and can increase your earning potential by as much as 40%, according to The Institute of Internal Auditors (IIA).
+After celebrating your success, you should immediately inform your employer of your new CIA certification and promptly inquire as to whether you’ve become qualified for an advanced position in internal control, fraud risks, financial management, information technology, quality assurance, risk management, or any of the other internal audit professions available within your respective company.

 Explore Career Opportunities

-A CIA certification tells top global companies that you have achieved a level of expertise lacking in other candidates.
-Once you pass the exam, you may consider applying to positions that were previously out of your reach.
-You will be surprised at the professional leverage you gain in the accounting industry by holding a CIA credential.
+A CIA certification tells top global organizations that you have achieved a level of expertise that other professional candidates lack.
+Once passing the exam, you may consider applying to positions that were previously out of your reach – like an audit executive.
+On top of expanding your professional network as a new member of the IIA, you will be surprised at the professional leverage you gain in the accounting industry by holding a CIA designation.